 Institutionalized Children: The country had numerous registered and unregistered orphanages.
-According to the Ministry of Social Action and the Promotion of Women and Children, 49 registered orphanages cared for 4,822 children.
+According to the Ministry of Social Action and the Promotion of Women and Children, 49 registered orphanages cared for 4,822 children in 2017.
 While reports of abuse at orphanages sometimes appeared in the press, reliable statistics were not available.
 Authorities institutionalized some children after family members died from the Ebola virus.

 International Child Abductions: The country is not a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
-See the

-Department of State's Annual Report on International Parental Child Abduction at travel.state.gov/content/childabduction/en/legal/compliance.html.
+See the Department of State's Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data.html.